simgunz/ktouch-lesson-generator/README.md

 The lessons to be generated are specified in the text file `<charslist>` by writing in each line the new characters to be learned in each lesson.

-In each lesson are included all the letters learned in the previous lessons.
+In each lesson all the letters learned in the previous lessons are included.

-The output is saved by default in a file called `ktouch-lessons.txt`.
-The lessons then need to be copied manually into KTouch as
+The output is saved by default in a file called `ktouch-lessons.xml`.
+This file can be directly imported to KTouch from the Course Editor.
+After importing the cml file, the title of the course can be edited to set it to something meaningful and the keyboard layout MUST be selected in order for the course to show up on the main screen of KTouch when that specific keyboard layout is selected.

+By specifying the flag `--plain-text` the lessons are saved to a plain text file called `ktouch-lessons.txt`.
+Each lesson can then be copied manually into the KTouch editor.
+This can be useful when we need to add new lessons to an existing course.

 The following file generates a full course to learn all the letters in the Italian alphabeth, the extra five English letters, the Italian accented letters, and the capital case version of all the letters.

 ```
 italian_extended.txt: